Client-side mutual TLS authentication

 By the end of the steps above, the following output is generated:

-Mutual TLS Client-Side Setup
+Mutual TLS client-side setup

-The steps below describe the process to setup client-side Mutual TLS.
+The steps below describe the process to set up client-side Mutual TLS.

 Prerequisites